The RosettaOps Model¶

 - Enterprise Solutions -- How RosettaOps serves enterprise and SMB teams.

-- Quick Start -- Get up and running with RosettaHub.
+- Getting Started -- Get up and running with RosettaHub.